clb21565/metagenomics/README.md

+## metagenomics scripts repository for environmental microbiome projects

-# Helpful scripts for metagenomics
+### Helpful scripts for metagenomics
 just a compilation of helpful bash exploits.

 | function  | code |